|Experience of Childbirth With Birth Ball: A Randomized Controlled Trial|

 |1Department of Midwifery, Guilan University of Medical Sciences, Rasht, Iran

 2Midwifery and Reproductive Health Department, Nursing and Midwifery Care Research Center, Faculty of Nursing and Midwifery, Isfahan University of Medical Sciences, Isfahan, Iran

 3Department of Reproductive Health, School of Nursing and Midwifery, Tehran University of Medical Sciences, Tehran, Iran

 IJWHR 2019; 7: 301–305

-Objectives: Childbearing is considered as a great event in the lives of many women but the effect of pain on this event is undeniable.
-Thus, the think of pain and how to overcome it has engaged the minds of women and their family and their health-care providers.
-One of the non-invasive methods of pain control is the birth ball.
-This study aimed to evaluate the effect of birth ball on the pain and self efficacy of pregnant women during childbirth process.
+Objectives: Childbearing is considered as a great event in the lives of many women while the effect of pain on this event is undeniable.
+Thus, the think of pain and how to overcome it has engaged the minds of women, their family, and health-care providers.
+The birth ball is one of the non-invasive methods of pain control.
+Therefore, the present study aimed to evaluate the effect of the birth ball on the pain and self-efficacy of pregnant women during the childbirth process.

 Cite By, Google Scholar